The Hidden Convexity of Spectral Clustering: Basis Recovery for Spectral Clustering

 In contrast to \findopt\@, \findenum\@ more directly uses the point separation implied by the orthogonality of the approximate cluster centers.
 Since each embedded data point should be near to a cluster center, the data points themselves are used as test points.
 Instead of directly enforcing orthogonality between cluster means, a parameter $\delta > 0$ specifies the minimum allowable angle between found cluster means.

-By pre-computing the values of $\fg( x_{i \cdot} / \norm{x_{i \cdot}} )$ outside of the while loop, \findenum\@ can be run in $O(\Zpts n^2)$ time.\lnote{$mn^2$ for evaluation of f + mn for while loop. could use preconditioning/random projection to speed up computation of pairwise inner products?} For large similarity graphs, \findenum\@ is likely to be slower than \findopt\@ which takes $O(\Zpts^2 n t)$ time where $t$ is the average number of iterations to convergence.
-The number of clusters $\Zpts$ cannot exceed (and is usually much smaller than) the number of graph vertices $n$.
+By pre-computing the values of $\fg( x_{i \vecdot} / \norm{x_{i \vecdot}} )$ outside of the while loop, \findenum\@ can be run in $O(\Zpts \dn^2)$ time. \findenum\@ is likely to be slower than \findopt\@ which takes $O(\Zpts^2 \dn t)$ time where $t$ is the average number of iterations to convergence.
+The number of clusters $\Zpts$ cannot exceed (and is usually much smaller than) the number of graph vertices $\dn$.

 \findenum\@ has a couple of nice features which may make it preferable on smaller data sets.
 Each center found by \findenum\@ will always be within a cluster of data points even when the optimization landscape is distorted under perturbation.
-In addition, the maxima found by \findenum\@ are based on a more global outlook, which may be important in the noisy setting.
+In addition, the maxima found by \findenum\@ are based on a more global outlook, which may be useful in the noisy setting.